AaronPSullivan/wordpress-starter/wp-content/plugins/modern-events-calendar-lite/readme.txt

 WordPress event calendar plugin is the best tool used for managing events websites.
 Modern Events Calendar is a comprehensive events management plugin

 == Description ==
-Best event management plugin is a trending FREE tool used for managing events in websites.
-Modern Events Calendar is a responsive, mobile-friendly, FREE, and comprehensive events management plugin which is extremely user-friendly and well-designed for displaying the events calendar on the websites, ever easier.
+WordPress event calendar plugin is the best tool used for managing events websites.
+Modern Events Calendar is a comprehensive events management plugin Modern Events Calendar is a responsive, mobile-friendly, FREE, and comprehensive events management plugin which is extremely user-friendly and well-designed for displaying the events calendar on the websites, ever easier.

 * [Demos](https://webnus.net/modern-events-calendar/)
 * [Documentation](https://webnus.net/dox/modern-events-calendar/)